Chris Sale: 2017

-In the first postseason appearance of his MLB career, Sale was the starting pitcher in Game 1 of the Division Series against the Houston Astros.
+In the first postseason appearance of his MLB career, Sale was the starting pitcher in Game 1 of the AL Division Series (ALDS) against the Houston Astros.
 He allowed nine hits and seven runs in five innings, taking the loss.
 Sale then pitched in relief in Game 4, allowing four hits and two runs in 4 2/3 innings and again taking the loss, as the Astros eliminated the Red Sox with a 5–4 win.
 Sale had a postseason ERA of 8.38 while striking out 12 and walking one in 9 2/3 innings pitched.
 Despite being the favorite to win the AL Cy Young award throughout the entire regular season, Sale finished second in the voting behind Corey Kluber, who won the award for a second time.
-Despite pitching more innings and recording more strikeouts than anyone else in baseball that season, Sale's subpar finish to the season after a blistering start (13–4 with a 2.37 ERA and 211 strikeouts in 148 1/3 innings (21 starts) before August 1, but 4–4 with a 4.09 ERA in 66 innings (11 starts) and 13 home runs allowed after August 1) combined with Kluber's masterful run after an abysmal start to the season followed by a month-long stint on the DL (3-2 with a 5.06 ERA in 37 1/3 innings (six starts) before May 2, but 15–2 with 224 strikeouts, a 1.62 ERA in 166 1/3 innings (23 starts), 4 complete games and a 9.74 K/BB ratio after June 1) cost Sale his best chance yet at winning the Cy Young.
-He did, however, finish 9th in the AL MVP voting, becoming the first Red Sox pitcher to finish that high since Pedro Martínez finished fifth in 2000.
+Despite pitching more innings and recording more strikeouts than anyone else in baseball that season, Sale's subpar finish to the season after a blistering start (13–4 with a 2.37 ERA and 211 strikeouts in 148 1/3 innings (21 starts) before August 1, but 4–4 with a 4.09 ERA in 66 innings (11 starts) and 13 home runs allowed after August 1) combined with Kluber's masterful run after an abysmal start to the season followed by a month-long stint on the DL (3–2 with a 5.06 ERA in 37 1/3 innings (six starts) before May 2, but 15–2 with 224 strikeouts, a 1.62 ERA in 166 1/3 innings (23 starts), 4 complete games and a 9.74 K/BB ratio after June 1) cost Sale his best chance yet at winning the Cy Young.
+He did, however, finish ninth in the AL MVP voting, becoming the first Red Sox pitcher to finish that high since Pedro Martínez finished fifth in 2000.